Brandon Duhaime: Collegiate

 Duhaime played for the Providence Friars men's ice hockey team at Providence College from 2016 to 2019 while majoring in sociology.
 During his rookie season, Duhaime played in 35 games and recorded four goals and eight assists.
 He tallied his first career collegiate goal on October 21, 2016, in a 3–3 tie with the Clarkson Golden Knights.
 Following his rookie season, Duhaime attended the Minnesota Wild's 2017 Development Camp where he was recognized as their most improved prospect.
 Duhaime returned to the Friars for his sophomore season where he improved to seven goals and 19 assists through 40 games.

 He helped the Friars qualify for the 2018 Frozen Four by tallying an assist and a goal in their 4–0 win over Cornell University in the NCAA East Regional Finals.
 Prior to this achievement, Duhaime was named a Hockey East Third Team All-Star in recognition of his offensive improvement and career-high season.
 He had tallied 10 goals and 19 assists for 29 points at the time of the honor and became the first Friar to record multiple playoff overtime goals.
 The Friars met with the Minnesota Duluth Bulldogs in the Frozen Four Semifinal whom subsequently eliminated with a final score of 4–1.

 After completing his junior season with the Friars, Duhaime ended his collegiate career in signing a two-year, entry-level contract with the Minnesota Wild on April 18, 2019.

 Minnesota Wild

-Duhaime in action for the Wild in 2023.
+Duhaime (left) in action for the Wild in 2023.

 Following the signing of his entry-level contract, Duhaime joined their American Hockey League (AHL) affiliate, the Iowa Wild, on an amateur tryout agreement for the remainder of the season.
 He made Minnesota's opening night roster to begin the 2021–22 season and made his NHL debut in a 2–1 win over the Anaheim Ducks on October 16, 2021.
 He later scored his first career NHL goal against the same team on October 23, by accidentally deflecting the puck off of his skate.
 Duhaime consistently played with the Wild before missing his first game on January 6, 2022, due to him testing positive for COVID-19.